aws/aws-eks-best-practices/content/security/docs/runtime.md

 ### See whether you can accomplish your aims by using Pod Security Policies (PSPs)
 Pod Security Policies offer a lot of different ways to improve your security posture without introducing undue complexity.
 Explore the options available in PSPs before venturing into building seccomp and Apparmor profiles.
+> With the future propects of PSPs in doubt, you may want to look at implementing these controls using Pod security contexts or OPA.

 ## Additional Resources
 + [7 things you should know before you start](https://itnext.io/seccomp-in-kubernetes-part-i-7-things-you-should-know-before-you-even-start-97502ad6b6d6)